 Establishing business credit is important for an entrepreneur.
 But do you know what the term “business credit” means and how you can establish yours?
-Here’s information you need to know about this important element when running a small business.
+Below, learn more about different types of credit, and discover eight strategies to establish or improve your business credit.

 What is business credit?

-Business credit is simply a company’s ability to buy now and pay later.
-It’s the ability of a business to qualify for financing.
+Business credit is a measure of a company’s ability to repay a loan.
 You know about your personal credit score, but businesses also have credit reports and scores.

 Credit reporting agencies keep records of debt payments and other credit information on businesses.
 Business credit reports can be used by lenders, creditors, suppliers, insurance companies, and other organizations evaluating a credit or insurance application or business deal.
 When a business issues another business credit, it's referred to as “trade credit”.
 Trade, or business credit, is the single largest source of lending in the world.